 Contact center software applications have been around since digital call centers first appeared.
-However, lately Gen AI has changed the playing field for everyone, and that’s how many Contact Center Solution Providers are leveraging from it.
+However, lately Gen AI has changed the playing field for everyone, and that’s how many CcaaS providers are leveraging from it.
 Even tech giants like Microsoft and Amazon are bringing their influence from related industries into the contact center industry.

 With so much changing, it’s a good time to reexamine today’s top platforms.